RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #610, #611, #612, #613

+Setup KLI to support default commands properly with some testing.
+Also did some refactoring for later growth of KLI.
+With that in place I can start creating a KIKD initialize command that is default to start a monorepo or spit out stats for the monorepo.
+After that command I can also add a new command to create new packages which will need to be done on a plugin basis.

 ## #606, #607, #608, #609

 Haven't written in the worklog for a while even if some work has been done.
 I